 Consignment, thrift, and antique shops

 Finding something so specific is very difficult because though there are antique stores everywhere in Prague, you’ll quickly realize that most of them specialize in gaudy decor from the mid-18th century like marble sculptures and ornate china.
-And like me, you might be looking for the kind of antiques that are from the 20th century.
+That’s not to say these are not good for antique-hunting in Prague, but you might be looking for the kind of antiques that are from the 20th century.

 If you try to Google it, you’ll find a lot of secondhand and consignment shops, but for the most part, these sell only clothes.
 And most of the businesses don’t have an informative online listing.
 So unfortunately, it’s impossible to figure out in many cases what they actually carry unless you go there.
 So I’ve done the leg work for you.